thegworld/gtx-browser/docs/updater/dev_manual.md

     *   Instead of waiting, you can instead modify the `fetch.py` scripts for 3pp.
 For Chrome builds, make sure the build has been released in Omaha then update the fetch script with the desired version number.
-For Chromium, make sure the build exists in GCS (the chromium-browser-snapshots bucket), then update the min version in the script.
-The min version usually is different per-platform, since Chromium does not archive a version at every CL.
+For GTx Browser, make sure the build exists in GCS (the chromium-browser-snapshots bucket), then update the min version in the script.
+The min version usually is different per-platform, since GTx Browser does not archive a version at every CL.
 After making these changes, 3pp will import the new versions within a few hours.
 3. Update //DEPS to point to the new versions.